Rachel Hill: Perth Glory, 2017–2019 (loan)

 On October 19, 2017, Hill joined Australian club Perth Glory on loan for the 2017–18 W-League season.
 During her first season at Perth she finished with 9 goals, the third-most goals in the league and 6 assists, the most assists in the league.

 She re-signed a loan agreement for 2018–2019 and ended the season with a further 6 goals as the team finished runners up in the Grand Final.

-Chicago Red Stars, 2020–present
+Chicago Red Stars, 2020–2022

 On January 16, 2020, Orlando traded Hill to the Chicago Red Stars during the 2020 NWSL College Draft along with a third-round pick, Orlando's natural first-round selection in the 2021 NWSL College Draft and an undisclosed amount of allocation money in exchange for the No. 3 overall selection and a third-round pick in the 2020 draft.
 With the season disrupted by the COVID-19 pandemic, Hill eventually made her Red Stars debut during the 2020 NWSL Challenge Cup.
+Hill scored the lone goal for Chicago in the 2021 NWSL Championship Match losing to the Washington Spirit 2-1.
+Hill completed her time with the team in 2022.